-Estimated wild turkey harvest during fall 2012 was 6,422 birds.
-This is significantly higher than fall 2011, but still below the five-year and ten-year averages (about 8,800 birds and 10,300 birds, respectively).
+Estimated wild turkey harvest during fall 2013 was 3,256 birds.
+This is significantly lower than fall 2012 and below the five-year and ten-year averages (about 7,500 birds and 9,700 birds, respectively).
 The below average fall turkey harvest the past few years is likely due to fewer turkeys on the landscape, as well as fewer turkey hunters and less hunting effort during the fall season.

-Of the 56 counties that had fall turkey hunting, most (68%) experienced an increase in harvest from fall 2011 to fall 2012.
-The counties with the highest estimated take in fall 2012 were Delaware, Otsego, Chenango, Chautauqua, and Schoharie.
-Of the roughly 32% of counties where harvest was unchanged or declined from 2011 to 2012, half were in DEC Region 8.
+Of the 56 counties that had fall turkey hunting, most (75%) experienced a decrease in harvest from fall 2012 to fall 2013.
+The counties with the highest estimated take in fall 2013 were Chautauqua, Cattaraugus, Jefferson, Steuben, and Orange.
+Of the roughly 25% of counties where harvest increased or was unchanged from 2012 to 2013, about 40% were in DEC Region 8 (Finger Lakes region).

-There were likely more birds on the landscape last fall due to a mild winter in 2011-12, and good production during summer 2012.
-Reproductive success, as measured by the summer poult survey, was better than in 2011 and was close to the long-term average after three consecutive years with below-average productivity.
-Improved production was confirmed by the age and sex composition of the reported harvest.
-About 55% of the reported harvest was comprised of juvenile birds, the highest proportion of young-of-the-year since 2005.
-In addition, due to an early green up, followed by a late frost in the spring and a dry summer, there was a lack of hard and soft mast in the woods last fall causing birds to have to roam farther in search of food.
-These conditions made turkeys more vulnerable to harvest.
+There were likely fewer birds on the landscape this fall due to poor production during summer 2013.
+Reproductive success, as measured by the summer poult survey, was lower than in 2012 and was below the long-term average.
+This continues a trend of below-average productivity observed from 2009 through 2011.
+Poor production was confirmed by the age and sex composition of the reported harvest.
+About 47% of the reported harvest was comprised of juvenile birds, compared to 57% last year.
+In addition, there was an abundance of hard and soft mast in the woods last fall so birds did not have to roam over large areas in search of food.
+These conditions made turkeys less vulnerable to harvest.

-The estimated number of fall turkey hunters declined about 2% from last year, continuing a downward trend in fall turkey hunting participation over the past decade (about 77,000 in 2001-02 to 49,000 in 2011-12).
-When we control for the number of hunters and hunter effort, we observed an increase in take from 1.6 birds/100 days effort in fall 2011 to 2.3 birds/100 days effort in fall 2012.
+The estimated number of fall turkey hunters declined about 20% from last year, continuing a downward trend in fall turkey hunting participation over the past decade (about 85,000 in 2002-03 to 43,000 in 2012-13).
+When we control for the number of hunters and hunter effort, we observed a decrease in take from 2.3 birds/100 days effort in fall 2012 to 1.4 birds/100 days effort in fall 2013.

 Due to concerns about turkey population declines, DEC initiated a study in winter 2013 to assess wild turkey hen survival and harvest rates.
 Having current, accurate data on hen survival and breeding success is critical to the successful management of wild turkey populations.
 This research will also provide wildlife managers with estimates of the fall harvest rates of female wild turkeys statewide and for major regions of the state.
 The primary form of turkey population management for wildlife agencies is through the fall either-sex turkey hunting season.
 Currently however, fall harvest rates in New York are dated or unknown.
 This information is essential for estimating population abundance and for gauging the effect of fall season length and harvest on population status.
 This is especially important now that many indicators suggest that turkeys are not as abundant as they were 10-15 years ago.